jackyzha0/quartz/content/tags/digital-gardening.md

 ---
 ↖️ [[Landscapes]]

 Seed and cultivate thoughts and ideas in public so that others can benefit from what’s there right then.
-You’re in a digital garden right now.
+You’re in a [[Digital Garden]] right now.